mstksg/inCode/copy/entries/send-more-money.md

 Identifier
 :   send-more-money

-Just a short and quick response with a cute trick to Mark Dominus's excellent [Universe of Discourse][] post on [Easy exhaustive search with the list monad][ees] intended for people new or unfamiliar with haskell demonstrating the common "list monad as a constraint solver" approach that is standard fare for learning Haskell.
+Nothing too crazy today, just a cute (basic/intermediate) haskell trick as a response to Mark Dominus's excellent [Universe of Discourse][] post on [Easy exhaustive search with the list monad][ees] intended for people new or unfamiliar with haskell demonstrating the common "list monad as a constraint solver" approach that is standard fare for learning Haskell.
 I myself have literally done [an entire series of blog posts][monad-plus] on this usage.

 [Universe of Discourse]: http://blog.plover.com
 [ees]: http://blog.plover.com/prog/haskell/monad-search.html